“Yulia is a special and unique artist,

 August 4th, 2017 at 6pm

-Gala Concert led by Maestro Louis Salemno, it will include arias and ensembles from the core Italian Opera repertory.
+The Maryland Lyric Opera Young Artist Institute Gala Concert is the culmination of this intensive three-week study led by Maestro Louis Salemno and it will include arias and ensembles from the core Italian Opera repertory.

 June 15th, 2017 at 7pm